-Alfred Leslie: One Hundred Characters in Search of a Reader is organized by the Blaffer Art Museum.
+Alfred Leslie: One Hundred Characters in Search of a Reader, installation view, Blaffer Art Museum.